These are The 6 Best Underrated Towns in Hawaii

 3. Old Koloa Town

 The gorgeous Southeast side of Kauai is old Koloa Town.
-With a history in plantations, this town grew from nothing to a formidable industry through sugar.
+With a plantation history, this town grew from nothing to a formidable industry through sugar.
 It set the benchmark for commercial crop and commodity production for the rest of the islands.

 In summer, the big event here is the Koloa Plantation Days Celebration.
 If you happen to be here in July, it’s a must-do.